How To Hit A Sand Wedge – What To Keep In Mind

 How To Hit A Sand Wedge - Banner

-How to hit a sand wedge depends on the particular situation: where you are (sand, rough, fairway), what your lie is (tight, buried in the rough, etc.) and what shot you want to hit.
+How to hit a sand wedge depends on the particular situation: where you are (sand, rough, fairway), what your lie is (tight, fluffy, sitting down, etc.) and what shot you want to hit.

 With higher lofted clubs, the leading edge is more elevated than the trailing edge and thus is less able to dig into the ground.
 This is ideal in situations where we want to slide the club underneath the ball, launching it higher and having it land softer.